Prospect Of U.S. Embassy Move To Jerusalem Worries Leaders In Middle East And Beyond

 That has led to an outpouring of opposition from key Arab and Muslim countries, allies of the U.S., warning that such a move could spark anger — and potentially, violence — in the region.
 France, Germany and the European Union have also voiced their opposition.

-Saudi Arabia said it has a "grave and deep concern" about a shift in U.S. policy on Jerusalem, warning that such a shift would obstruct efforts to revive the peace process and provoke Muslims throughout the world, due to the importance of Jerusalem to Muslims.
+Saudi Arabia said it has a "grave and deep concern" about a shift in U.S. policy on Jerusalem, warning that such a shift would obstruct efforts to revive the peace process and provoke Muslims throughout the world, because of Jerusalem's importance to Muslims.

 Jordan's King Abdullah met with U.S. officials last week, and a Jordanian government readout of his meetings warned that moving the embassy could be "exploited by terrorists to stoke anger, frustration and desperation in order to spread their ideologies."